Pine Tree Party (South Korea)

-The Pine Tree Party is a political party in South Korea founded by Song Young-gil, the former Mayor of Incheon.
-The party is known for its opposition to former South Korean President Yoon Suk Yeol.
-The party has both centre-left and right-wing members who are opposed to Yoon.
-The logo is based on the logo used by the Democratic Party, which existed from 2008 to 2011.
+The Pine Tree Party was a political party in South Korea founded by Song Young-gil, the former Mayor of Incheon.
+The party was known for its opposition to former South Korean President Yoon Suk Yeol.
+The party had both centre-left and right-wing members who are opposed to Yoon.
+The logo was based on the logo used by the Democratic Party, which existed from 2008 to 2011.
+Following Song Young-gil's aquittal he announced the party would dissolve and members would join the Democratic Party.
+The party dissolved on 4 September 2026.